Find Cheap SR-22 Auto Insurance Quotes

-Wisconsin drivers that have had their driver’s license revoked or suspended, often due to serious driving violations such as a DUI or hit and run, may be required to obtain SR-22 insurance coverage.
+Wisconsin drivers that have had their driver’s license revoked or suspended, often due to serious driving violations such as a DUI (driving under the influence) or hit-and-run, may be required to obtain SR-22 insurance coverage.
 An SR-22 form filing provides legal proof of insurance indicating that you meet Wisconsin's minimum personal liability insurance requirements.
-An insurance company must file the SR-22 form on your behalf and will often charge a nominal fee, less than $50, for the filing.
+An insurance company must file the SR-22 form on your behalf and will often charge a nominal fee of less than $50.

-The cost of SR-22 insurance is often substantially higher than standard auto insurance policies, as policyholders with past driving violations are considered high risk to insure.
+The cost of SR-22 insurance is often substantially higher than the cost of standard auto insurance policies, as policyholders with past driving violations are considered high-risk to insure.

-What is an SR-22 insurance certificate in Wisconsin, and when is it required?
+When is an SR-22 insurance certificate required in Wisconsin?

-Filing an SR-22 form in Wisconsin provides proof of insurance coverage by demonstrating that you carry the minimum liability insurance coverage requirements in Wisconsin:
+Filing an SR-22 form in Wisconsin provides proof of insurance coverage by demonstrating that you meet the minimum liability insurance coverage requirements in Wisconsin:

 - $25,000 bodily injury coverage per person injured in an accident.

 The state of Wisconsin requires proof of insurance coverage or financial responsibility, and thereby an SR-22 filing, in the following circumstances:

 - To acquire an occupational license, or a restricted driver's license that enables citizens to maintain their employment and household duties after having their driving privileges revoked.

 - To reinstate a driver's license after driving privileges have been revoked or suspended, particularly due to a damage judgment, or an accident with unpaid damages of $500 or more, or violation of the uninsured motorists/safety responsibility law.